pds-it

 Discover best practices, create your own visualizations and take your analyses to a new level - in a practical way so that what you learn can be applied directly in everyday life.

-Refresh 1: Data analysis with NumPy and Pandas
+1. A Refresher on Data Analysis with NumPy and Pandas

 • Overview: Aim and procedure of the course